securityfirst/secfirst.org/content/privacy.md

 If you feel that we should no longer be using your data or that we are illegally using your data, you can request that we erase the data we hold.

-When we receive your request we will confirm whether the data has been deleted or the reason why it cannot be deleted (for example because we need it for our legitimate interests or regulatory purpose(s)).
+When we receive your request we will confirm whether the data has been deleted or the reason why it cannot be deleted (for example, because we need it for our legitimate interests or regulatory purpose(s)).

 *	The right to object to processing of your data